gnolang/gno/docs/concepts/realms.md

 :::info
-You can see the `Render` function in action by visiting the [home page of Gno.land](https://gno.land/) - it is actually the render of `r/gnoland/home` realm.
-The same is true for the [Gno.land Blog](https://gno.land/r/gnoland/blog), and most other pages on the domain.
+You can see the `Render` function in action by visiting the [home page of gno.land](https://gno.land/) - it is actually the render of `r/gnoland/home` realm.
+The same is true for the [gno.land Blog](https://gno.land/r/gnoland/blog), and most other pages on the domain.
 :::